Philosophical realism: Metaphysical realism

 Metaphysical realism maintains that "whatever exists does so, and has the properties and relations it does, independently of deriving its existence or nature from being thought of or experienced."
+In other words, an objective reality exists (not merely one or more subjective realities).

 Naive or direct realism

 Naive realism, also known as direct realism, is a philosophy of mind rooted in a common sense theory of perception that claims that the senses provide us with direct awareness of the external world.

 In contrast, some forms of idealism assert that no world exists apart from mind-dependent ideas and some forms of skepticism say we cannot trust our senses.
 The naive realist view is that objects have properties, such as texture, smell, taste and colour, that are usually perceived absolutely correctly.
 We perceive them as they really are.

 Immanent realism

-Is the ontological understanding which holds that universals are immanently real within particulars themselves, not in a separate realm, and not mere names.
+Immanent realism is the ontological understanding which holds that universals are immanently real within particulars themselves, not in a separate realm, and not mere names.
 Most often associated with Aristotle and the Aristotelian tradition.